Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Framework and Experimental Setup

 To analyze supervision noise (Section~\ref{sec:The Supervision--Coverage Dilemma}), we evaluate five entity rankers forming a ladder of increasing supervision quality.
 Each ranker is applied to an unfiltered BM25 top-1000 entity pool, and the resulting top-20 entities are used for document ranking under both conditional and open-world settings.
 The document ranker is fixed across configurations; only the entity supervision and selection strategy varies.

-\textbf{(1) BERT (binary-derived / oracle).} The strongest supervised configuration under standard benchmarks, which we refer to as the \emph{oracle} to denote the best available supervision without external annotation (not true ground-truth entity labels).
+\textbf{(1) BERT (binary-derived, qrels).} The strongest supervised configuration available under standard benchmarks.
+We use the label \emph{binary-derived (qrels)} rather than \emph{oracle}, since the supervision is derived from the document relevance judgments themselves rather than from independent entity-level annotation.
 Entity qrels are derived from document relevance judgments using the binary rule in Equation~\ref{eq:binary_derivation}, retaining exclusive positives $\mathcal{E}^+_q$ and exclusive negatives $\mathcal{E}^-_q$ and discarding common entities $\mathcal{E}^0_q$.
 A MonoBERT cross-encoder entity ranker is trained on these derived qrels using five-fold cross-validation over the 250 Robust04 topics, with entity qrels derived separately per fold to prevent leakage and negatives balanced to match the number of positives.
 At test time, the frozen ranker is applied to the full unfiltered BM25 top-1000 entity pool and the top-20 entities are selected for document ranking.
 Documents sharing zero entities with this top-20 run are removed for conditional evaluation; all BM25 top-1000 documents are retained for open-world evaluation.

 \textbf{(2) BERT (LLM CER).} A MonoBERT entity ranker trained on entity relevance labels generated by three LLM judges: Claude Haiku 4.5, GPT-4o Mini, and Gemma 3 27B.
 Query--entity pairs for annotation were drawn from the top-100 entities per query from an unsupervised entity ranking method.
 The ranker combines corpus-IDF-weighted SBERT entity--entity similarity with SBERT query--entity text similarity, with both scores normalised before combination.